 First, what’s contingency?
 As defined by the GAO* and AAUP, “contingent faculty” is an umbrella term encompassing all non-tenure-system faculty — that is, faculty who, to different degrees, experience precarity.
 Contingent faculty teach about 60% of the credit hours taught at Miami.

-Contingency matters to tenure-line faculty.
+Contingency matters a LOT to tenure-line faculty.
 Why?

 What are the end results of contingency?